 - For the second row, dip one side of each ice cube the salt.
 Center each cube, salty side down, on the seam between two cubes from the bottom row (like brick walls).
 Use the slushy mix to carefully fill the gaps.
 Refreeze. (see above)

 - Repeat step 2 making each successive layer with smaller and smaller cubes.
 Each new row should be smaller than the one before, creating a dome.
 Refreeze as necessary.
 Continue until only a small hole in the top center remains.

 - Make a door two with parallel rows of ice cubes and smaller ice cubes placed on top.
 Use slushy mix to fill the gaps.

 - Carefully pat a thin layer of slushy mix over the entire igloo and then refreeze for 2-3 hours.

-*This project adapted from www.scifair.org.
+*This how to build an igloo with ice cubes project was adapted from www.scifair.org.